gurumojo/text/neurodiversity/diagnosis.md

 negligence, it was because nobody else in so many scenes playing out over my adult life was in the position to call out the abhorrent act of excluding others by preference alone.
-I was, and through so doing I learned that in the wrong hands, knowledge (as is sadly so often the case) of fear or disability can be wielded as quite a weapon.
+I was, and through so doing I learned that in the wrong hands, knowledge of fear or disability can be wielded as quite a weapon.

-Acknowledging the privilege in my life because of how I look at a glance or on paper, I have fought for underdogs at every one of my jobs, and I have paid dearly for that in comparison to the privilege and ease I witness regarding neurotypical examples from my census peer group in my chosen field (e.g. anyone capable of passing through modern cultures as a straight white/cis/male).
+Acknowledging the privilege in my life because of how I look at a glance or on paper, I have fought for underdogs at every opportunity and I have paid dearly for it in comparison to the privilege and ease I witness regarding neurotypical examples from my census peer group in my chosen field (e.g. anyone capable of passing through modern cultures as a straight white/cis/male builder of internet things).
 Study of Black History in college, and recent inspiration from the public outpouring of support for the Black Lives Matter movement and the ramifications for oppressed classes of people everywhere, coupled with deep introspective work aiming at unwinding the internalized ableism and racism baked into me by the state's tireless pursuit of control at any cost has served to calcify loose focus into a spearhead serving social justice.
 I am discovering my true purpose.
 I am out and proud!

 Identity vs. Diagnosis